zamanianlab/ZamanianLabDocs/docs/protocols/Parasitic_Nematodes/Protein_Release_Assay/Protein_Release_Assay.md

     - For 4 technical replicates of the standard curve, prepare 12 mL of the working solution by combining 1.198 mL diluent, 10.778 mL Milli-Q water, and 24 μL of NanoOrange reagent.

+    - **Note:** It is important that you use at least 3 technical replicates (4 is best) for each concentration of the standard curve.
+We have seen R<sup>2</sup> values drop to ~0.7 when only using 2 replicates.

 11. Create the standard curve by first preparing a 10 μg/mL stock by diluting 5 μL of the 2 mg/mL stock in 995 μL working solution.
 Then perform the following dilutions:

 | BSA Volume    | Working Solution Volume    | Final BSA Concentration |